Shopify/polaris/polaris.shopify.com/content/components/overlays/tooltip.md

   - fileName: tooltip-visible-only-with-child-interaction.tsx
     title: Visible only with child interaction
     description: Use when the tooltip overlays interactive elements when active, for example a form input.
 The `dismissOnMouseOut` prop prevents the tooltip from remaining active when mouse hover or focus leaves its `children` and enters the tooltip's content.
-  - fileName: tooltip-icon-mode.tsx
+  - fileName: tooltip-with-suffix.tsx
-    title: Icon mode Tooltips
+    title: With suffix
-    description: These tooltips exist for instances where the merchant is most likely familiar with the content.
-This tooltip doesn't provide _new_ information.
-It just expands the information that already exists.
+    description: Use when merchants benefit from information supplemental to the tooltip content.
+For example, to present a keyboard shortcut beside the content of a tooltip that describes an icon button.
 ---

 ## Best practices